 Table 5.4 represents funding availability for implementation of projects during all years.
-As a result, a 2% increase per year (as determined by WisDOT 2024-2026) is represented below to reflect requested/projected funding availability in calendar years.
+Project development in 2024 is determined to be fiscally constrained.
+Project years 2025-2027 have expenditure increases per year at 2.48%, while revenue expenditures per year are 2.00% (per WisDOT for 2025-2027) is represented below in Table 5.4.
 Costs were not inflated in Chapter 4 or in Table 5.2 to allow for comparability between the Wisconsin's STIP and FIPS project codes.